c2FmZQ/tlsproxy/docs/authentication.md

 ## Cookies

-The values of the `TLSPROXYAUTH` and `TLSPROXYIDTOKEN` cookies are JSON Web Tokens (JWT) signed by tlsproxy itself.
+The values of the `TLSPROXYAUTH` and `TLSPROXYIDTOKEN` cookies are JSON Web Tokens (JWT) signed by TLSPROXY itself.

-`TLSPROXYAUTH` is used to authenticate with tlsproxy.
+`TLSPROXYAUTH` is used to authenticate with TLSPROXY.
 It is not forwarded to the backend services.

 `TLSPROXYIDTOKEN` is used to authenticate with the backend services.
-It is set and validated by tlsproxy.
-The backend services can also validate it using the JSON Web Key Set (JWKS) exported by tlsproxy.
+It is set and validated by TLSPROXY.
+The backend services can also validate it using the JSON Web Key Set (JWKS) exported by TLSPROXY.

-The ID Token can also be passed in the `Authorization` http header as a bearer token.
+The ID Token can also be passed in the `Authorization` HTTP header as a bearer token.

 ## Secrecy

 The tokens stored in the `TLSPROXYAUTH` and `TLSPROXYIDTOKEN` cookies are sensitive **secrets** that must not be shared beyond their intended recipients.
-The AUTH token is only shared with tlsproxy.
-Each ID token is only shared with tlsproxy and _one_ backend service.
+The AUTH token is only shared with TLSPROXY.
+Each ID token is only shared with TLSPROXY and _one_ backend service.

-Oversharing or leaking the tokens can lead to unauthorized access to resources on tlsproxy and the backend services.
+Oversharing or leaking the tokens can lead to unauthorized access to resources on TLSPROXY and the backend services.